deepset-ai/haystack-home/content/blog/query-decomposition/index.md

 resoning_prompt = PromptBuilder(reasoning_template)
 ```

-To be able to augment this prompt with the question answer pairs, we will have to extend our previous pipeline and connect the `structured_reply` from the last LLM, to the `question_answer_pair` input of this prompt.
+To be able to augment this prompt with the question answer pairs, we will have to extend our previous pipeline and connect the `structured_reply` from the previous LLM, to the `question_answer_pair` input of this prompt.

 ```python
 query_decomposition_pipeline.add_component("reasoning_prompt", PromptBuilder(reasoning_template))